 - We decided to use an oscilloscope for dc level checking or ac signal measurement at different points.

-- With that, we decided to use the half-split method to find the voltage of the circuit and use in circuits transistor tester if the transistor is not working properly.
+- With that, we decided to use the half-split method to find the voltage of the circuit and use in circuit transistor tester if the transistor is not working properly.

 Measurement: